 Trees and planning consent

-If you are intending to carry out any tree work, you may need to obtain planning consent first.
+If you want to carry out any tree work, you may need to get planning consent first.

-(Disclaimer: Please note that the information below is intended to be an introductory guide and should therefore not be taken as binding.
-If you are in any doubt, you should contact planning advice and information to make sure that you have understood the situation properly).
+Please note that the information below aims to be a starting guide.
+It should not be taken as binding.
+If you are in any doubt, contact planning advice and information to make sure you have fully understood the situation.

 Do I need to apply for planning consent?